nlscott/sumo-logic-queries/README.md

 # Sumo Logic Queries

-General collection of Sumo Logic Queries for IT and Security
+General collection of Sumo Logic Queries for IT and Security.
+In most case you need to update the `_sourceCategory={{log_source}}` line of each query to point to your source categories.

 ![001](images/001.png)